mattileh/MMM-SensorGateway/README.md

 # Special thanks

-* Gateway is reusing https://bitbucket.org/suunto/movesense-raspi-gateway/src/master/src/ which is based on examples took from beacontools by Citruz. https://github.com/citruz/beacontools and for Ruuvi the above mentioned python library, which was super easy to take in use, is utilized.
+* Gateway is reusing https://bitbucket.org/suunto/movesense-raspi-gateway/src/master/src/ which is based on examples took from beacontools by Citruz. https://github.com/citruz/beacontools and for Ruuvi the above mentioned `ruuvitag-sensor` python library, which was super easy to take in use, is utilized.